-- Complete description of the entire new space, inclusive of common elements (e.g. corridors, washrooms, etc).
-The description should include the following information for all areas within the new space: - Location(s) - Size (in square feet or square meters) - Nature (wet lab, dry lab, office, greenhouse, etc.) - Timeline identifying key dates for the various stages of the proposed construction - Detailed breakdown of the overall cost of the construction or renovation project, categorized by cost component (i.e. direct construction costs, soft costs, and contingency costs) - Rationale for special circumstances which may affect the cost - Overall cost per square foot or meter - When construction or renovation involves multiple rooms, floor plans of the proposed new area(s), showing where the infrastructure will be located and the scale of the plans either the acquisition of a database, or the time-limited design and development of a database to the point that it is ready for exploitation by a designated research community.
+- a complete descriptions of the entire new space, including common elements (e.g. corridors, washrooms, etc.).
+The description should include the location(s), size (in square feet or square metres) and nature (wet lab, dry lab, office, greenhouse, etc.) of the new space; - a timeline identifying key dates for the various stages of the proposed construction; - a detailed breakdown of the overall cost of the construction/renovation project, categorized by cost component (i.e. direct construction costs, soft costs and contingency costs); - a rationale for special circumstances that may affect the cost; - the overall cost per square foot or square metre; - floor plans of the proposed new area(s), showing the location of the infrastructure and the scale of the plans (when construction/renovation involves multiple rooms).